 You probably already have a preference for a specific version of either Windows or Linux that you’re already familiar with.
 And if that OS also provides your required functionality, it could be a done deal.

 Users who have only ever known a Windows OS, for example, may forgo a jump to Linux unless absolutely necessary.
 The time and effort required to learn an unfamiliar operating system is understandably a deciding factor, especially when you’re happy with the feature set of your tried and tested OS.

 In the end, your choice of operating system essentially comes down to what you need to do with your server, and how you’re most comfortable doing it.
-At Fasthosts, we offer a range of the latest Windows versions and Linux distributions, both on our powerful Dedicated Servers and our highly flexible CloudNX platform.
-If you’re still not sure which server OS is right for you, get in touch with our experts to find out more.
+At Fasthosts, we offer a range of the latest Windows versions and Linux distributions on both our powerful dedicated servers options.
+Not only that, but our highly flexible Cloud Servers and powerful Virtual Private Servers can accommodate both operating systems as well.